 The Canadian Patient Experiences Reporting System (CPERS) provides standardized patient experience information from across Canada.
 It helps us better understand and compare patient perspectives on the health services received to inform and improve patient-centred care and patient outcomes.

-As of April 2015, CPERS is ready to receive data about patient experiences in acute care inpatient hospital stays from the Canadian Patient Experiences Survey — Inpatient Care (CPES-IC).
+CPERS is ready (as of April 2015) to receive data about patient experiences in acute care inpatient hospital stays from the Canadian Patient Experiences Survey — Inpatient Care (CPES-IC).

 CIHI is collaborating with participating jurisdictions to support CPES-IC implementation and data submission to CPERS.

 The CPES-IC Procedure Manual provides details on the target patient population and inclusion criteria for the survey.

 CPERS has begun receiving data for 2014–2015 onward.
 New Brunswick, Ontario, Manitoba and Alberta currently submit data.
 Data is not yet currently available for public requests.

 Data is collected according to the CPES-IC Minimum Data Set and supporting materials, such as the CPES-IC Procedures Manual and service line definitions.

 - Information on the survey methods and processes used to administer the survey